kayla@centerforembodiedhealing.com | (240) 622-9200

 A Practice Rooted in Justice and Care

-New Moon is committed to anti-racism, cross-cultural responsiveness, humility, and responsibility.
-This includes an ongoing personal and professional commitment to understanding how systems of oppression affect mental health — and working actively to reduce harm in and outside the therapy space.
+New Moon is committed to anti-racism, cultural humility, and ongoing learning about how systems of oppression shape mental health and lived experience.
+This includes an active responsibility to examine power, reduce harm, and practice accountability within the therapy space.

-I wholeheartedly support and affirm BIPOC and LGBTQ+ individuals, and strive to create a space where your full identity is not just welcomed, but honored.
+I affirm and support BIPOC and LGBTQ+ individuals and strive to create a space where your full identity is respected, welcomed, and honored.

 What Healing Might Look Like Here